21 types of embroidery stitches for beginners

 If you’re starting out in embroidery then having a resource of different types of embroidery stitches is essential, it’ll help to remember stitches you’ve learned and also find new techniques and styles for your next project.

-Use our list of embroidery stitches for beginners below to practice your embroidery skills and then show off your new stitch craft with our free embroidery patterns, where you'll find plenty of free patterns to download.
+Use our list of different types of embroidery stitches below to practice your embroidery skills and then show off your new stitch craft with our free embroidery patterns, where you'll find plenty of free patterns to download.

 For more embroidery stitches and techniques head to our embroidery section, read our complete guide to embroidery for beginners, follow our sewing, stitching and embroidery Pinterest board or check out our sister magazine Love Embroidery for tips, advice and free patterns.

 21 types of embroidery stitches to try